mohsin651/GPT-Text-Generator-KerasNLP/readme.md

 pip install keras-nlp
 ````
 ## Data Loading
 We downloaded the simplebooks-92 dataset, which consists of 1,573 Gutenberg books.
 This dataset has a small vocabulary and is suitable for our task.
-We will load and preprocess the training and validation sets.
+We loaded and preprocessed the training and validation sets.

 ## Tokenization
 We trained a tokenizer on the training dataset to create a sub-word vocabulary.
 Tokenization is crucial for converting text into a format that the model can understand.

 ## Model Building
-We created a scaled-down GPT model with KerasNLP.
+We created a scaled-down GPT model with KerasNLP only.
 Our model includes:
 - Token and Position Embedding layer
 - Multiple TransformerDecoder layers
 - A final dense linear layer